puppetlabs-toy-chest/razor-server/doc/api.md

 ### Update policy task

-This ensures that a specified policy uses the task it specifies, setting the task if necessary.
-If a node is currently provisioning against the policy when you run this command, it can cause provisioning errors.
+This ensures that a specified policy uses the task this command specifies, setting the task if necessary.
+If a node is currently provisioning against the policy when you run this command, provisioning errors may occur.

     The following shows how to update a policy’s task to a task called “other_task”.